-Peer Educators are young people who provide support to other young people by listening, supporting, referring and giving information about health and safety.
-They are volunteers who reach out to peers in their school or community to provide accurate information, resources and links to services in their communities.
+Peer Educators are young people who provide support to other young people by listening, supporting, referring, and giving information about health and staying safer.
+They are volunteers who reach out to peers in their school or community to provide accurate information, resources, and links to services in their communities.
 They are the bridge for connecting their peers with what they need.

-We offer 2 Winnipeg based training per year at our office.
-Are you 14 – 18 years old and interested in joining the next Peer Education Training?
-Email us at email@example.com, call us at 204-982-7800.
+We offer Winnipeg-based training in the summer, fall, and winter at our office.
+Are you 13-18 years old and interested in joining the next Peer Education Training?
+Email us at firstname.lastname@example.org, or call us at 204-982-7800.

 We are also available for in-school training or support for existing groups.
 Please e-mail us at email@example.com, or call us at 204-982-7800 to further discuss your group’s needs.